civisanalytics/civis-r/README.md

 Be sure to replace the fake key `adlfk942l2ka0dd0232` with your newly created key.

-With an API key in place, you can now install `civis-r` using devtools:
+With an API key in place, you can now install `civis` using devtools:

 ```bash
 git clone git@github.com:civisanalytics/civis-r.git